 in just one click.
 This simplified version would break on other whitespace characters, punctuation and more, but it proves the point.

 Another great extension is PyNPP, which can run the currently opened Python script directly, or in interactive mode, which is great for quick writing and debugging.
-Both of these plugins are available directly from the NPP Plugin Manager.
+Both of these plugins are available from the NPP Plugin Manager.

 So, all in all, I now have a great toolset, which I’ll hopefully never need again. :)